pedsmoreira/battlecry/README.md

 You should now be able to see a file called `it-worked/components/test-abc.txt`.
 This file was created using the generator at `battlecry/generators/component.generator.js` folder.

-_Note_: Battlecry uses ES6 with lots of polyfill, so most things should ✨ _just work_ ✨ on your generator class.
+_Note_: BattleCry uses ES6 with lots of polyfill, so most things should ✨ _just work_ ✨ on your generator class.

 ## Help